SECURIoTESIGN/SECURIoTESIGN/SecD4CLOUDMOBILEv1.4/security_requirements/authentication.md

-# Authentication
+# Authenticity

-### Authentication Requirement in Security Engineering

-Authentication is a security measure which requires a user to prove their identity before accessing resources or taking certain actions on a system.
-Authentication requirements are essential for anything related to security engineering, as they are the basis for ensuring access to the system and resources is being done by authorized personnel.
-Authentication requirements can typically involve one or more of the following:
+**Authenticity** is a security measure which requires a user to prove their identity before accessing resources or taking certain actions on a system.
+Authenticity requirements are essential for anything related to security engineering, as they are the basis for ensuring access to the system and resources is being done by authorized personnel.
+Authenticity requirements can typically involve one or more of the following:

 - **Username and Password:** A unique username and password combination is often the most common way to authenticate an individual.
 Passwords should meet the security guidelines set by the organization and must be changed regularly.